 At St Edmund’s College, we expect the highest standard of behaviour during all examinations, from every student.

-- All mobile phones, MP3/4 players. iPods, Smartwatches or any other form of electronic device MUST NOT be brought to the Examination venue.
+- All mobile phones, MP3/4 players. iPods, all watches or any other form of electronic device MUST NOT be brought to the Examination venue.
 If you do forget to leave them in your locker, hand them into the invigilators and ensure that they are turned off.
 Possession of any of these items IN the examination room will put you at risk of instant disqualification – THESE ARE EXAMINATION BOARD RULES.